BRonen/BRonen/src/content/article/thinking_about_database_anomalies.md

 ?>
 ```

 But this snippet has a Write Skew anomaly.
-Both transactions still runs at same time because the first operation is a Select and by default the transactions doesn't get a lock on the row that they Select, so both will still run at same time and give the same result of the last time.
-Why it happens if the transactions was supposed to be isolated?
+Both transactions still run at the same time because the first operation is a Select and by default, the transactions don't get a lock on the row that they Select, so both will still run at the same time and give the same result as the last time.
+Why did it happen if the transactions were supposed to be isolated?

 ## Isolation Levels

-There are plenty levels of isolation on transactions, the Postgres default is called READ COMMITED.
-This level means that a transaction can select only the most recent commited version of every row.
-So if an updated has happened but not committed, the transaction will receive a possible stale version of the rows because of the risk of the another transaction being rollbacked.
+There are plenty of levels of isolation on transactions, the Postgres default is called READ COMMITTED.
+This level means that a transaction can select only the most recent committed version of every row.
+So if an update has happened but is not committed, the transaction will receive a possible stale version of the rows because of the risk of another transaction being rollbacked.

-In the example, the default isolation doesn't prevents a row of being select by two transactions at same time.
-But the users can specify another isolation level to get the right garantees that they need like Serializable, in this case the transaction will lock every row selected or updated by the transaction and prevent they of being readed or changed by another transaction at same time.
+In the example, the default isolation doesn't prevent a row from being selected by two transactions at the same time.
+But the users can specify another isolation level to get the right guarantees that they need like Serializable.
+In this case, the transaction will lock every row selected or updated by the transaction and prevent them from being read or changed by another transaction at the same time.

-But what means being locked by a transaction?
+But what mean to be locked by a transaction?

 ## Locking

-When the database recognizes some operations that aren't safe to execute in parallel, it keeps a lock on the resource and the lock prevents to run another transaction that needs this resource until the first is completed and the lock is released.
+When the database recognizes some operations that aren't safe to execute in parallel, it keeps a lock on the resource and the lock prevents running another transaction that needs this resource until the first is completed and the lock is released.

-Most of the time the locks are automatically made by the database based on the isolation level, but there are ways to [manually locking](https://www.postgresql.org/docs/current/sql-lock.html) the rows of a transaction.
+Most of the time the locks are automatically made by the database based on the isolation level, but there are ways to [manually lock](https://www.postgresql.org/docs/current/sql-lock.html) the rows of a transaction.

 ## Pessimistic Locking